 As a seller, you must also confirm that your property has all the necessary consents and code compliance certificates for any building work.
 If you’ve given consent to any works at a neighbour’s property, the buyer needs to know.
 The correct approach is to disclose outstanding consents to the agent or the buyer if you’re selling privately.

-Under the Real Estate Agents Act 2008, if licensed real estate agents suspect that a property may have a hidden or underlying defect, they must ask the seller about it or advise potential buyers about any risks.
+Under the Real Estate Agents Act 2008(external link), if licensed real estate agents suspect that a property may have a hidden or underlying defect, they must ask the seller about it or advise potential buyers about any risks.
 For example, if a property is next-door to a proposed new development, or if it’s in an area that’s been subject to flooding, the agent must tell prospective buyers rather than turning a blind eye.
 If your property may be prone to weather-tightness issues due to its age or cladding, then the agent should disclose this potential risk to prospective buyers.

 If you have decided to try to sell your property yourself, you are still required to disclose any issues.
 Don’t risk getting dragged through the courts over an issue you haven’t disclosed.
 If you’re not prepared to fix the problem, make sure buyers are going into the sale fully informed.